This post may contain affiliate links. Please see my disclosure policy for details.

 That Black Dog is a transformation of Count Dracula, a deadly vampire, who is then unleashed upon Whitby in England!

 Okay, so not quite the same.
-You won’t be in a shipping container like Dracula and (fingers crossed) you won’t be hit by a huge storm!
+You won’t be in a shipping container-like Dracula and (fingers crossed) you won’t be hit by a huge storm!

 But, a pirate boat ride through Whitby coast HAS to be done and it will give you the best view of where The Demeter landed on Whitby shores.

 The Captain Cook Experience that makes berth in Whitby harbour is by far the best pirate ship you can ride in Whitby.
-Trips last around 20 minutes are only £3.50 which is an absolute bargain.
+Trips last around 20 minutes and are only £3.50 which is an absolute bargain.